-NOTE: Hawk Ridge Nature Reserve is open for public use year-round; however, the majority of East Skyline Parkway is closed/not maintained from December 1 – May 1.
-Hawk Ridge staff are only present at Hawk Ridge Nature Reserve during the fall migration.
+NOTE: Hawk Ridge Nature Reserve is open for public use year-round; however, the majority of East Skyline Parkway is closed/not maintained from Dec 1 – May 1.
+Hawk Ridge staff are only present at Hawk Ridge Nature Reserve during the fall bird migration.

 What Activities are Available?

 Naturalist staff & volunteers are on site daily from 9am-4pm, September 1 – October 31.

 The overlook staff is also on site to help with bird identification, answer questions, provide live bird demonstration, kid’s activity cart, and sell Hawk Ridge merchandise.
 Regularly scheduled public programs are also available throughout the season.
 If you are bringing a group, we highly recommend scheduling a group program to get the most out of your visit.
 Program info can be found under our Education & Event tabs.
 You can also email Education Director, Margie Menzies, email@example.com with questions.

 Hiking Trails – Hawk Ridge Nature Reserve has approximately 4 miles of hiking trails.
 Please note the trails are rugged and rocky.
 If you are looking for a short distance easy hike, please look at the map for directions: CLICK HERE for map.
 Accessible migration viewing is best along the roadside at our main overlook.
 Please note road is closed Dec 1 – May 1 and trails may also be closed during winter/spring, when muddy/wet.

 Cost?
 FREE!
 There is no charge to visit the Hawk Ridge Nature Reserve.
 We welcome and encourage visitors to become a member or contribute a donation to help support our organization.
 Hawk Ridge is a non-profit organization that is majorly supported through memberships, donations, and merchandise sales.

 What Do We Need to Bring?